 To understand this better and resolve this discrepancy, we need to first start with a quantized view of the universe from the very small to the very big.
 The generalized holographic model introduced by Nassim Haramein offers such a view – and it’s all about those Planck units – defining the fundamental quantized information bit, or voxel, of the universe.

 In this model the energy – or information – of any spherical system is proportional to the number of Planck Spherical Units (PSUs) or voxels within the spherical volume and the number of voxels available on the spherical surface horizon.
 This holographic relationship between the interior and the exterior defines the mass-energy density of the system while the inverse defines the mass expressed by the system at any given moment.

 When we think of the mass of the proton in terms of the number of voxels it contains, we find a mass-energy density equivalent to the mass of the Universe.
 If this vacuum energy present in the volume of a proton is expanded to the radius of the Universe, the vacuum energy density of that Universe would equate to the cosmological constant value of 10-29 g/cm3.
-Interestingly the value found from this approach gives the value for dark matter, suggesting that dark matter is the effect of the proton’s interior energy or vacuum energy density at the proton scale.
+Interestingly the value found from this approach gives the value for dark matter.

 Similarly, when looking at the exterior energy available in terms of Planck voxels on the surface horizon of a spherical shell universe it was found to equate exactly with the critical density of the Universe without requiring the addition of dark matter and dark energy.
 That is, if we scale the vacuum energy density at the Planck scale (1093 g/cm3) by the proportion of that energy available on a spherical surface horizon we find that as the horizon expands to the size of our universe the vacuum energy density decreases by 122 orders of magnitude.